You are here:Home1/Blog2/Auto Claims3/Storefront Vehicle Accidents: Predictable and Preventable

 At the M&J Home Cooking Country Buffet in Snellville, Georgia, a 71-year-old restaurant customer was struck and killed when the driver of a BMW SUV, who was attempting to park in the lot, came crashing into the buffet.
 As a startled witness described it, “the wall exploded” and the SUV ended up about 20 feet inside the restaurant’s interior.
 The driver claimed he inadvertently pressed the accelerator instead of the brake pedal.

 According to the Kansas City Star, Cumberland Farms, a convenience store chain with over 500 locations, had endured 485 storefront accidents between 2000 and 2009.
 In 2010, a 43-year-old woman was killed when a vehicle crashed through the front of one of these locations.
-Her family pursued a case of wrongful death against Cumberland Farms for failing to properly protect customers against such incidents and was awarded $32.4 million in addition to interest.
+Her family pursued a case of wrongful death against Cumberland Farms for failing to properly protect customers against such incidents and was awarded $32.4 million in addition to interest by working with a wrongful death lawyer.

 Rob Reiter, a specialist in storefront safety and security, compared national data on licensed drivers against drivers who had caused storefront vehicle crashes.
 He found that drivers over the age of 60 contributed to 45% of these types of crashes.
 Drivers under the age of 40 were the other large category, accounting for 38% of these accidents.
 Only 17% were caused by drivers in between these two age groups.